07740 877 544 [email protected]

 Frosted film is available in different colours, opacities and finishes.
 I chose a film which would provide enough privacy without blocking out too much light.
 The finish is similar to sand blasted glass.

 The window graphics were coming to life.
 Offering privacy in the pergola’s space without blocking light.
 I began to cut out the bamboo shapes.

-It was time to position the big tree window graphic, now that the etched glass look was complete.
+Now that the etched vinyl was completed, it was time to position the big tree window graphic,

 The colourful tree was printed onto permanent vinyl with a matt laminate.

 Signature Signs in Dundee printed the graphic and I carefully cut it to shape.
-The tree was too big to fit within a single roll of vinyl and was printed in three segments.
+The tree was too big to fit within a single roll of vinyl, therefore it was printed in three segments.

 Transform your space

-The finished window providing privacy and a focal point for a relaxing garden space.
+The finished window provides privacy and a focal point for a relaxing garden space.